-In the framework of EUROMED Invest, we carried out initiatives which objective was to improve a balanced development of the economic relations among the enterprises of the agri-food sector established in the countries of both the Mediterranean shores.
+In the project framework, we carried out initiatives between 2015 and 2016 aiming at improving a balanced development of the economic relations among enterprises of the agri-food sector established in the countries of Mediterranean northern and southern shores.

-The project partners took part in the 10th edition of the International Agricultural Show in Meknes (Morocco) – SIAM (April 29 and 30).
+The project partners took part in the 10th edition of the International Agricultural Exhibition in Morocco (SIAM) that was held in Meknes on 29 and 30 April 2015.

-In particular, we were among the speakers in the workshop “The agrifood sector in the Euro-Mediterranean area: challenges and opportunities”, it addressed the issue of the European marketing standards of fruit, vegetables and olive oil, key sectors for the exchanges between Morocco and EU.
+In particular, we were speakers of the workshop “The agrifood sector in the Euro-Mediterranean area: challenges and opportunities”, which focused on European marketing standards for fruit, vegetables and olive oil, as key sectors for the exchanges between Morocco and the European Union.

-The participation in the Roadshow allowed us to establish contacts with the Ministry of Agriculture, Maritime Fishery, Rural Development, Water, and Forests of the Kingdom of Morocco, then to organize the Agro-export mentoring programme which took place in Rabat, on February 3, 2016.
+Our participation in the Roadshow allowed us to establish a connection with the Ministry of Agriculture, Maritime Fishery, Rural Development, Water, and Forests of the Kingdom of Morocco, then to organize the Agro-Export Mentoring Programme which took place in Rabat, on February 3 2016.

-The Initiative EXPO Mentoring programme aimed to exchange know-how between BMTI and five Egyptian Business Support Organisations (BSOs) of the agri-food sector.
-The exchange subject was about the tools to enhance business relations, improve the market’s transparency and the efficiency of the supply chains.
-The programme focused on commodity exchanges and standard contracts.
+The Initiative EXPO Mentoring Programme aimed at exchanging know-how between BMTI and five Egyptian Business Support Organisations (BSOs) of the agri-food sector.
+The exchange subject was about the tools to enhance business relations, to improve market transparency and supply chain efficiency.
+The programme focused on the Italian experience of commodity exchanges and standard contracts.

-The Egyptian BSOs that took part in the programme were: the Egyptian Federation of the Chambers of commerce (FEDCOC), the Chamber of commerce of Alessandria, the German-Arab Chamber of commerce and industry, the Confederation of Egyptian European Business Associations (CEEBA) and the Authority of the development for the Internal Trade of the Arab Republic of Egypt’s Minister of Internal Trade and Supply – currently, the Ministry of Trade and Industry.
+The BSOs that took part in the programme were: the Egyptian Federation of the Chambers of Commerce (FEDCOC), the Chamber of Commerce of Alexandria, the Arab-German Chamber of Commerce and Industry, the Confederation of Egyptian-European Business Associations (CEEBA) and the Internal Trade Development Authority (ITDA) of the Arab Republic of Egypt’s Ministry of Internal Trade and Supply – currently, the Ministry of Trade and Industry.

-The mentorship took place in Milan on October 20 and 21, 2015 in conjunction with two promotional events organized at Expo Milan 2015, by BMTI with Italy’s Ministry of Agricultural, Food, and Forestry Policies, and Unioncamere-the Italian Union of Chambers of Commerce, Industry, Crafts and Agriculture.
+The mentorship took place in Milan on October 20 and 21 2015, jointly with two promotional events organised at Expo Milan 2015 by BMTI, Italy’s Ministry of Agricultural, Food, and Forestry Policies, and Unioncamere-the Italian Union of Chambers of Commerce, Industry, Crafts and Agriculture.

-The Agro-Export Mentoring Programme was an opportunity to launch a cooperation between entities interested in improving the efficiency and the transparency of agri-food trade between the two shores of the Mediterranean.
+The Agro-Export Mentoring Programme was an opportunity to launch a cooperation between institutional entities, so to improve the efficiency and the transparency of agri-food trade between the two shores of the Mediterranean.

-BMTI implemented the initiative AgroCommerce – Programme de Mentorat which objective was improving the commercialization of agricultural and agri-food products between Tunisia and the European Union, moving from Italy, through an exchange of know-how between BMTI and the Chamber of Commerce and industry of the North East of Bizerte.
+Like the other mentoring activities, the initiative AgroCommerce – Programme de Mentorat had the objective to improve the commercialisation of agricultural and agri-food products between the Republic of Tunisia and the European Union – firstly from Italy – through an exchange of know-how between BMTI and the Chamber of Commerce and industry of the Northeast of Bizerte.

-The bilateral working session was carried out on November 15 and 16, 2016 in Bizerte and it took place in the seat of the Bizerte Chamber of Commerce and the Pôle de compétitivité de Bizerte.
+The working session was carried out on November 15 and 16 2016 in Bizerte, and it took place both at the Chamber of Commerce and the Pôle de compétitivité de Bizerte.